kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 Note: Only user with admin role can create a floating IP with specific IP.

+Note: When associating a floating IP to a cluster with more than 1 controller node, the floatingIP will be associated to the first controller node and the other controller nodes have no floating IP assigned.
+When the controller node has the floating IP status down CAPO will NOT auto assign the floating IP address to any other controller node.
+So we recommend to only set one controller node when floating IP is needed, or please consider using load balancer instead, see [issue #1265](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/issues/1265) for further information.

 ### Disabling the API server floating IP

 It is possible to provision a cluster without a floating IP for the API server by setting